Can A Possum Be A Pet

 Ethical Considerations

 Possums, in particular, require a large territory to forage for food and establish their home range.
 Confining them to a cage or a house can be extremely stressful and detrimental to their well-being.
-Furthermore, their nocturnal nature can make them disruptive housemates, as they are most active when humans are trying to sleep.
+Beyond that, their nocturnal nature can make them disruptive housemates, as they are most active when humans are trying to sleep.

 Health and Safety Concerns